Shaybush/blocks-user-pre-commit/readme.md

 #### 1. **Add a `prepare` Script in `package.json`**

-The `prepare` script in `package.json` ensures Husky installs hooks correctly during `npm install`.
+The `prepare` script in `package.json` ensures Husky installs hooks correctly during `pnpm install`.
 Here’s how it looks:

 ```json
 "scripts": {